brix-ag/graphql-client-frontify/README.md

 # GraphQL Client Usage

 A general explanation how the GraphQL clients by brix are working.
 In a good IDE all options can be seen with explanations right away.
-Basically all we do is type some letters and press enter, indentation is done automatically.
+Basically all we do is type some letters and press enter (everything gets suggested), indentation is done automatically.
 Like this queries can be written very fast.

 ## Create a client